iotshaman/shaman-website-compiler/README.md

 A dynamic file allows you to use 1 template to create multiple pages.
 To create a dynamic file template, first create an HTML page with your core template, then add a file model.
 Next, in your file model's "shaman.dynamic" property, add an object that contains a "path" and a "name" property

-- **path:** URL path for the fie (for example, "blog/").
+- **path:** URL path for the file (for example, "blog/").
 - **name:** The name of the property in your query results that represents your URL (filename).
 For example, if you have a query that returns blog objects, and each blog object has a property called "routeUrl", you could use this for the "name" property.
 When the compiler runs, each blog item would create a new HTML page with the URL (filename) matching the value in "routeUrl".

 Finally, add a query (see "Database Queries") to your file model's "shaman.query" array, and set the "dynamic" property on the query to "true".

 ### Database Queries

 Your file model can define as many queries as you would like.
 This requires you to have configured a database adapter (see "Database Adapters"), and to have an existing storage solution, like a [json-repo](https://www.npmjs.com/package/json-repo) or Mongo DB.
 Once you have configured your database adapter, you can create queries.
-Below is the interface for queries (please not, each query adapter has different requirements for how to use these properties):
+Below is the interface for queries (please note, each query adapter has different requirements for how to use these properties):

 ```ts
 export interface IQueryModel {